e-florez/cv/README.md

 My passion lies in extracting fundamental insights from data, thinking critically, and understanding the rationale behind each task.
 With my ability to learn quickly and motivation to take on challenges, I have excelled as an individual contributor, taking calculated risks and showing initiative.

-My experience spans consulting for a biotech startup and the financial industry, where I developed scientific software, validated scalable HPC algorithms, and worked collaboratively to deliver top-quality, data-driven scientific solutions and visualizations.
+My experience spans consulting for biotech startups and the financial industry, where I develop scientific software, validate scalable HPC algorithms, and work collaboratively to deliver top-quality, data-driven scientific solutions and visualizations.

 I have a track record of solving complex problems through algorithm development in research labs in New Zealand, Argentina, and Colombia.
 In the role of a teacher, I've mentored students in two large universities, simplifying complex scientific concepts, methods, and theories in science, math, and computers.